A-R-TAQI/Flight-delay-prediction/README.md

 ```
 2. Run the Jupyter Notebook(.ipynb) once to create the flight_recommend.pkl and encoders.pkl file in your local system.

-3. Run app.py file using the streamlit command.
+3. Run app.py file using the streamlit command and change the path of the pkl files and dataset in app.py.

 ```bash
   streamlit run app.py